-The Finance Project (TFP), In September 2012, the District of Columbia Government contracted with The Finance Project (TFP) to undertake a rigorous study of the costs of providing an "adequate" pre-K through 12 education to students in DC's traditional public schools and public charter schools.
-Over a 12-month period, The Finance Project, in partnership with Augenblick, Palaich and Associates (APA), a Denver-based education research firm, will:
+The Finance Project (TFP), At the request of the Deputy Mayor for Education, the District of Columbia Government contracted with The Finance Project (TFP) to undertake a rigorous study of the costs of providing an "adequate" pre-K through 12 education to all students in DC's traditional public schools and public charter schools.
+Over a 12-month period, The Finance Project staff, in partnership with Augenblick, Palaich and Associates (APA), a Denver-based education research firm, achieved the following outcomes:

-1. Develop a data-driven estimate of the cost of an "adequate" pre-K through 12 education in the District of Columbia;
+1. Developed a data-driven estimate of the cost of an "adequate" pre-K through 12 education in the District of Columbia;

-3. Recommend changes to the way in which capital investments, maintenance, utilities and custodial services for school buildings and facilities are financed and managed; and
+3. Recommended changes to the way in which capital investments, maintenance, utilities and custodial services for school buildings and facilities are financed and managed; and

-4. Develop guidance for updating the study's basic elements on a continuing periodic basis.
+4. Developed guidance for updating the study's basic elements on a continuing periodic basis.

 Using a blend of Professional Judgment Panel and Successful Schools Study methods for analyzing the costs of an adequate education, the TFP/APA study team will examine the cost of resources required for public schools and public charter schools to meet DC academic standards, including the Common Core State Standards, once they are implemented.